arogi/arogi-demos/docker-instructions.md

 *Prerequisites*

  1. These instructions allow you to use Docker to run several Arogi demos with your own input GeoJSON point data.
-Take note of the directory location and file name of your data, those will be necessary later.
-A [Quickstart guide](Quickstart.md) using sample data is also available.
+Take note of the directory location of your data, and rename your GeoJSON file to *customdata.geojson*.
+Also, a [Quickstart guide](Quickstart.md) using sample data is also available.

  2. Install Docker.
 Their webpage has [instructions](https://docs.docker.com/engine/installation/).